apiel/radka/README.md

 npm install radka --dev
 ```

-Now create a folder `src/pages`.
+Create a folder `src/pages`.
 This folder will contain the pages.
-Now create a file `src/pages/index.page.jsx`:
+Create a file `src/pages/index.page.jsx`:

 ```jsx
 import { jsx, page } from 'radka';